nisahahmed90/Final-Project/Segment 4/README.md

 The following visualisations were obtained using the top ranking features.

+### Sheet 1 - Age, Race and Gender vs Readmittance

 <img width="448" alt="image" src="https://user-images.githubusercontent.com/100812308/183966853-8e05fe83-bcfc-42fb-8ed4-2e506099c68b.png">

 - Age group with the highes number of diabetes patients is 70-80.
 It also contains the highest readmittance rate - 27%.
 - Caucasians is the highest represented race.
 - The gender split is 53% to 47% in favor of female patients

+### Sheet 2 - Drugs Administered for each category of Readmittance Data

 <img width="758" alt="image" src="https://user-images.githubusercontent.com/100812308/183966921-893f742a-b0e5-4d18-ab35-3657d0174edd.png">

 Most administered drug is Insulin followed by Metformin and Glipizide.
 An average of 1 dose per patient.
 This does not necessarily mean that every patient received insulin.
 But most patients received more than one dose throughout their treatment driving the number close to 1.

+### Sheet 3 - Diagonis of Readmitted Patients

 <img width="570" alt="image" src="https://user-images.githubusercontent.com/100812308/183966894-0e5464d1-f404-4d74-829f-6b14b864565d.png">

 As per diagnosis the reason for Readmittance is Respirator Diseases (30% of readmitted patients) and Immune disorders.
 This means that the patients contracted this illness during their initial treatment.

+### Sheet 4 - Num of Medications, Num of Lab Procedures vs Readmittance

 <img width="449" alt="image" src="https://user-images.githubusercontent.com/100812308/183967454-cd0a2ac9-882d-4e05-b639-6b2ed3fc69b1.png">